aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/_index.md

 ## What is “Set Calculation Mode”?
 Setting the calculation mode determines how the project engine resolves dates and resource assignments.
 Choosing the right mode helps you **manage project assignments** more predictably and reduces the chance of unexpected schedule shifts.

-## Why Use Aspose.Tasks for Advanced Project Management?
+## Why use Aspose.Tasks for advanced project management?
 Aspose.Tasks gives developers fine‑grained control over Microsoft Project files without needing Microsoft Project installed.
 You can automate complex scenarios such as **managing resource availability**, customizing Gantt chart visuals, and applying calculation rules programmatically.

 ## How to Set Calculation Mode in Aspose.Tasks